JohnMealy23/clinicjs/README.md

 ### Utilities
 For the time being, this file contains an object literal of all functions that will need to be shared across controllers.

+### Models
+The index.js in this directory should be populated to reflect the global state object of your application.
+At run time, this is converted into `globals.state`, and can be accessed and maintained as needed.

 ### Controllers
 Each controller is located in the /app/controllers directory.
 Each controller is represented by a directory with the controller's name, containing a conglomerate of component files.
 At build time, these files produce the functionality with which other controllers can manipulate your controller.